badeend/badeend.github.io/_posts/2024-12-26-records-and-collections.md

 # The missing piece of C# records: collections

-> This post showcases my [ValueCollections](https://badeend.github.io/ValueCollections/) C# library.
+> This article showcases my [ValueCollections](https://badeend.github.io/ValueCollections/) C# library.

 ---

 There is a general trend to refactor to immutability.
-The simplest reason for this is because "things that change" are harder to reason about than "things that don't change".
+The simplest reason being: "things that change" are harder to reason about than "things that don't change".

-A fundamental building block in Domain-Driven Design (DDD) is the Value Object.
+One specific pattern is the [Value Object](https://en.wikipedia.org/wiki/Value_object), popularized by Domain-Driven Design (DDD).
 Value objects are immutable data structures without identity.
-They are compared based on their contents (value equality), not on their memory location (reference equality).
+They're compared based on their contents (value equality), not on their memory location (reference equality).

 ### Current state of C#